Please note that NEHTT is a third party partner and not part of Youth Homeless North East

-The North East Homelessness Think Tank (NEHTT) is a new regional group, comprising academics, researchers and policy officers (from Centrepoint, Youth Homeless North East, Homeless Link, Shelter, Barnardo’s, Changing Lives, the Northern Housing Consortium, the Institute for Public Policy and Research North, and Northumbria University, as well as independent specialists).
+The North East Homelessness Think Tank (NEHTT) is a regional group, comprising academics, researchers and policy officers (from Centrepoint, Youth Homeless North East*, Homeless Link, Shelter, Barnardo’s, Changing Lives, the Northern Housing Consortium, the Institute for Public Policy and Research North, and Northumbria University, as well as independent specialists).

 NEHTT aims to inform and influence policies affecting homeless client groups through research, campaigning and other collaborative activities.
 The NEHTT uses the knowledge and resources of its members in the North East to influence policy locally, regionally and nationally.